 Tennessee-based Regal Entertainment operates 572 theaters in 42 US states, the District of Columbia, Guam, Saipan, and American Samoa.
 The chain targets midsized metropolitan markets and suburban growth areas of larger cities.
 It has a large number of theaters in California, Florida, and New York; those three states together account for nearly a third of Regal Entertainment's locations.

 As part of its strategy to participate in partnerships, Regal Entertainment jointly owns film distribution company Open Road Films with AMC Entertainment.
-Established in 2011, Open Road Films distributes and markets smaller budget films, with a goal of eventually distributing eight to 10 films per year as way to drive incremental value for stockholders.

 Sales and Marketing

 Regal Entertainment employs an interactive marketing program for specific films and concession items to increase attendance and consumption.
 Its Regal Crown Club loyalty program rewards frequent moviegoers with deals of concessions and more.

 A major part of Regal Entertainment's strategy to get customers out of the living room (where they are more inclined to watch DVDs from fancy home theater systems) and into the movie theater is through digital cinema.
 The company has most of its screens outfitted with digital projection systems and stadium seating.
 The theater chain completed its 3D deployment a couple of years ago.